6xdany9/Data-Analysis-And-Business-Intelligence/Week 1/Day 7/ReadMe.md

 ---

-This repository documents my daily journey to becoming a Data Analyst and Business Intelligence professional by sharing my learning progress, practice files, and completed exercises.
+This repository is part of my daily journey to become a Data Analyst and Business Intelligence professional.